Snapchat filters for funerals? Yes, that's really a thing

 "Virtual community of support"

 Walker Posey's family has been operating a funeral home in South Carolina since 1879.
-Posey, the site's current funeral director, knows the important role that social media plays in helping people deal with death.
+Posey, the funeral director there, knows the important role that social media plays in helping people deal with death.

 He's seen people on their phones at funerals, and a few who take pictures for social media during services.
 Posey's not bothered by it.
-Social media's been able to help create a "virtual community of support" for people mourning, and he said the key is making sure the technology doesn't distract from the funeral itself.
+Social media can help create a "virtual community of support" for people mourning, and he said the key is making sure the technology doesn't distract from the funeral itself.

-"I don't see a lot of people taking pictures at the moment, but I think we're heading there," the funeral director said.
+"I don't see a lot of people taking pictures at the moment, but I think we're heading there," he said.
 "It's evolving, and just like we use Facebook all the time, we've seen an uptick in baby boomers using social media at funerals."

 For now, Feifer doesn't see Snapchat photos at funerals crossing that line.